EFL disciplinary rule explained with three SAFC players close to a suspension ahead of Burnley fixture

 Read More

-Jay Matete, Elliot Embleton, Dennis Cirkin and Lynden Gooch have both been booked three times in the league this season.
+Jay Matete, Elliot Embleton, Dennis Cirkin and Lynden Gooch have all been booked three times in the league this season.

 Players who receive 10 yellow cards before the 37th league game of the campaign will serve a two-match suspension, while players who pick up 15 yellow cards before the final day of the regular season will be handed a three-match suspension.